Bachelor of Design in Architecture

 - successfully complete 144 credit points.
 102 of these are made up of core units of study as described in Table A

-- successfully complete at least 12 credit points from the faculty electives as described in Table A.
+- successfully complete at least 12 credit points from the school electives as described in Table A.

 - not complete more than 30 credit points from units of study offered by other faculties and